Libya–Malta relations

 Libya–Malta relations are foreign relations between the State of Libya and the Republic of Malta.
 Both countries established diplomatic relations on 11 June 1965, soon after Malta's independence.
 Both countries had very close ties and cooperation during Dom Mintoff's governments.
 Libya has an embassy in Attard and Malta has an embassy in Tripoli.
 In 2013, Libyan Prime Minister Ali Zeidan said that the relationship between the two countries is "excellent".

 History

 Early relations (1964–1980)

 A decommissioned Maltese patrol boat laid up at Marsa in 2006.
 This was one of four boats donated by Libya to Malta in 1975–76.

 During the Mintoff years following the independence of Malta, Libya had loaned several million dollars to Malta to make up for the loss of rental income which followed the closure of British military bases in Malta.
-These closer ties with Libya meant a dramatic new (but short-lived) development in Maltese foreign policy: Western media reported that Malta appeared to be turning its back on NATO, the UK, and Europe generally.
+These closer ties with Libya meant a dramatic new development in Maltese foreign policy: Western media reported that Malta appeared to be turning its back on NATO, the UK, and Europe generally.
 By at least the 1970s Libya already had a permanent embassy in Malta located at the prominent Villa Drago, in Sliema.
 The villa is also known as Dar Tarak or Dar Tarek, and is now a Grade 1 scheduled building.